Gissio/font_tiny5/README.md

 tiny5 was designed by Stefan Schmidt using [Bits'N'Picas](https://github.com/kreativekorp/bitsnpicas) and [FontForge](https://fontforge.org/).

-More information about Stefan Schmidt at https://www.stefanschmidtart.com
+More about Stefan Schmidt on https://www.stefanschmidtart.com

 ## License